Dixon1805/Dixon1805/README.md

 -------------------
 &emsp;
-<h3 align="left">Hi 👋, I'm Berkeli, Site Reliability Engineer based in London.
-I have extensive experience working in agile environment on several projects as a full stack engineer.</h3>
+<h3 align="left">Hi 👋, I'm Dixon, a Studen of Bussines informatics from the Universidad de Costa Rica.
+I have experience working in agile environment and on projects as a full stack engineer.</h3>
 &emsp;

 -------------------
 &emsp;

-- 🔭 I’m currently working on [Mentor Bot](https://mentor.love/) for CYF Products.
+- 🔭 I’m currently searching from companys to work or make my intership.
 - 📚 I'm also doing the [Immersive Engineering Course](https://github.com/CodeYourFuture/immersive-go-course), a program aimed at Site Reliability Engineering designed by CodeYourFuture in partnership with [Slack](https://slack.com/).

 - 🌱 I’m currently learning **GO, Observability & Monitoring of Distributed Systems, Event Driven Systems**